rhult/MoreApps/README.md

 * Can be used in a navigation hierarchy or as a modal view
 * Optionally handles the network being down, retries automatically when it goes up
 * Localizable (not to 100% yet but patches are welcome)
+* Uses StoreKit to show the App Store product page inside the app on iOS 6, opens App Store for iOS 5.

 ## Try it